LinearAlgebra

 public function duplicate(

-int $repeats=null,
+?int $repeats=null,

-NDArray $A=null) : NDArray
+?NDArray $output=null) : NDArray

 Copy vector X multiple times